 - been engaged by the Foreign & Commonwealth Office to advise on a continuing basis as an Assistant Legal Adviser for more than two years.

 Jonathan is ranked in Legal 500 for his work on Brexit and European law where he is commended by Silks for “the way he sparks off ideas”.
 His international criminal law work with the Public International Law & Policy Group on the Rohingya has recently been cited by the International Criminal Court more than 20 times during the Court’s Decision Pursuant to Article 15 of the Rome Statute on the Authorisation of an Investigation into the Situation in Bangladesh/Myanmar, and was cited by the Prosecutor more than 50 times in her request to commence an investigation.

 Jonathan is a Visiting Lecturer in public international law at King’s College London.
-He is a former Assistant Legal Adviser at the Foreign & Commonwealth Office and a leading expert in the peaceful resolution of major international and non-international armed conflicts.
+He has published and spoken widely on a variety of areas within international law.